-In this quick little holiday post, we’ll chat about 5 creative ideas to help you carry off a Christmas cookie swap that your friends and family would like to take the time to attend.
+In this quick little holiday post, we’ll chat about 5 creative ideas to help you carry off a Christmas cookie swap that your guests would like to take the time to attend.
 The end result of coming home with a variety of yummy Christmas delights is always appealing.
 It’s the prep, performance anxiety, and time crunch that dampens the overall attractiveness!
 Our Happy Hostess ideas on Quiet Hollow will attempt to diminish those roadblocks.
 (If you’re not familiar with the Happy Hostess concept, we approach entertaining from a biblical hospitality philosophy with the focus on blessing, not impressing our guests!
 See related posts at the bottom of this article for more info.)

 Cookie Exchange Basics (The Rules)

 How many guests?
 Unless you’re a glutton for punishment or you have help and it’s not at your house, I would suggest inviting 3-5 people.
 A small number also makes it easier for the guests when making and bringing the cookies.
 Since this will be an informal event, individual invitation texts would be appropriate.
 If you wanted to add some pizazz pop in color or a graphic, you could use Canva, PicMonkey, or even Evites to help.

 When?
 You know your friends, but an evening get-together is typical.
 Maybe a weeknight would be less likely for other events.
 1.5 to 2 hours should be plenty of time.

 How many cookies?
 Typically figure to have enough from a half to a whole dozen for your guests to take home.
 If it’s just a cookie ‘eating’ party, have each guest bring a dozen.
 Request in the invite that they let you know which cookie they’ll bring.

 What else?
 Decide what snacks and drinks you want to have on hand.
 Something salty and/or savory is smart with all the sweetness involved.
 The easier and cheaper your food and drink and paper products, the better!
 Cocoa, coffee, and some cold drinks would be perfect.
 But, if your crowd is hoping for some hot toddies or other Christmasy drinks those could be fun as well.